hematy61/learning/learningMatrial/Java/overflow-underflow.md

         // This will cause a compile-time error int value = 2147483648;  // 2147483647 is the maximum for int
         // error: integer number too large

+        // This will NOT cause an error; it will result in overflow int result = Integer.MAX_VALUE + 1;
     }
 }
 ```